 An American writer and activist, Walker won the prestigious Pulitzer Prize for Fiction for her novel, ‘The Color Purple’.
-Her commentary on the lives of black women in America especially drew attention and the poignant details struck the right chord amongst readers and critics.
-She is known for fearlessly bringing forth the issues of race and gender and the prejudices and oppression that come with it.
-Her extraordinary voice and unique and compelling narration make it easier for the readers to engage and even resonate with the characters, like Celie and her ordeals.
-Her work nudges people to think and is a remarkable addition to American Literature.
+Her commentary on the lives of black women in America especially drew attention, and the poignant details struck the right chord amongst readers and critics.
+She is known for fearlessly bringing forth the issues of race and gender and the prejudices and oppression that come with them.

 Let us travel back in time to 20th-century India.
 Ismat Chughtai’s stories were ahead of their time and constantly challenged societal norms—of heteronormativity, femininity, and beyond.
-Her work circled female sexuality, class conflicts, and nuances in the lives of middle-class people – while some of these were considered taboo, some, outrageous – causing her to face backlashes and lawsuits.
+Her work circled female sexuality, class conflicts, and nuances in the lives of middle-class people, while some of these were considered taboo and some outrageous, causing her to face backlashes and lawsuits.
 ‘Lihaaf’ remains one of her most popular short stories.
 If you are a fan of Hindi-Urdu literature, you are going to fall in love with her work.

 Spanning across genres, Atwood’s storytelling has managed to engage readers for more than five decades now.
-Her stories often revolve around gender, religion, myth, and dystopia—one of the most well-known of these being “The Handmaid’s Tale” – a story set in a dystopian autocratic society where women are being forced into sexual servitude and childbirth.
-She is also an essayist, and a poet, and has won a number of awards.
+Her stories often revolve around gender, religion, myth, and dystopia—one of the most well-known of these being “The Handmaid’s Tale,” a story set in a dystopian autocratic society where women are being forced into sexual servitude and childbirth.
+She is also an essayist and a poet, and she has won a number of awards.
 The world of literature would be incomplete without her fierce contribution.